 The stochastic reserve under a principle-based valuation methodology is determined as a function of the discounted value of the differences between the asset and liability cash flows for each period over the range of economic scenarios.
 Economic scenarios may consist of interest rates or market returns or both depending on the nature of the asset and liability cash flows.
 A single economic scenario represents multiple consecutive periods (such as 30 or 40 years) of movements in the underlying interest rate or market rate returns.
 The length of the scenario period is determined by the length of the liabilities being valued.
-The economic scenarios are stochastically (randomly) generated using a prescribed Economic Scenario Generator (ESG).
-The prescribed ESG can be found on the Society of Actuaries website.
+The economic scenarios are stochastically (randomly) generated using a prescribed Generator of Economic Scenarios (GOES).
+The prescribed GOES can be found on the Conning’s website.
 The objective is to determine if there is a reasonable likelihood that assets are insufficient to cover the obligations of the company, and by what amount they may be insufficient.
 Under economic scenarios where assets are insufficient, the principle-based methodology determines all the amounts of the insufficiencies and discounts them back to the valuation date.
 The largest discounted value is known as the Greatest Present Value of Accumulated Deficiencies, or “GPVAD”, for that scenario.
 The stochastic reserves may be set at a CTE(70) level (conditional tail expectation at the 70% level).
 The function CTE(70) means the average of the 30% (100%-70%) worst (largest) GPVADs.
 So for example if a company randomly generates 1,000 economic scenarios, it would then determine the largest accumulated amount of deficiency for each of the 1,000 scenarios.
 The CTE(70) stochastic reserve level would be determined by taking the average of the 300 [1,000 x (100% - 70%)] worst GPVADs out of the 1,000 scenarios.

 Note that some states incorporated a “companywide exemption” in the Standard Valuation Law that may override Section 2 of VM-20.
 In such cases the state’s Standard Valuation Law will determine whether a company is not subject to computing the stochastic and deterministic reserves.
 Note also, the commissioner may exempt specific product forms or product lines of a domestic company that is licensed and doing business only in a single state as defined in Section 15 of the amended NAIC Model Standard Valuation Law.